vanhoefm/blackhat17-pocs/README.md

 # WiFuzz: Detecting and Exploiting Logical Flaws in the Wi-Fi Cryptographic Handshake

 This repository contains proof-of-concepts of selected attacks mentioned in my Black Hat 2017 talk.
+The talk was based on the paper [Discovering logical vulnerabilities in the Wi-Fi handshake using model-based testing](https://papers.mathyvanhoef.com/asiaccs2017.pdf).
+The [testing framework](https://github.com/domienschepers/asiaccs-discovering-logical-vulnerabilities) explained during the talk, and in the paper, is also public.

 ## Table of Content